jaybemas/phantom-hands/README.md

-# phantom-hands
+# Overview
-Scripts for IT professionals
+These scripts are meant for IT professionals or those with the technical knowledge to use them.